Stephenamankwa/rn-assignment7-11039578/README.md

 ## Usage

 ### HomeScreen
-- Displays a list of products fetched from the external API.
+- Displays a list of products fetched from the ex ternal API.
 - Each product has an "Add to Cart" button to add the product to the cart.

 ### ProductDetailScreen